dariocc/blog.dario.nu/content/posts/good-old-bash-for-ci-scripts/index.md

 commit_and_push
 ```

+Now even a person that doesn't know `gawk` knows what is going on and will be
+less scared to go and fix things when something breaks.

+Save yourself from being _that guy_ that is called when that job fails.

 ## It's okay to consume external inputs directly in functions

 When I started to structure my scripts logic into separated functions I thought